 Did you either inadvertently subscribe, create two accounts, or forget to unsubscribe to Autodesk SketchBook?
 If so, this article will explain what you can do.
 However, remember, your subscription gets you SketchBook on ALL your devices and machines (they must meet the system requirements).
-It also gets you SketchBook Motion, and the free weekly brushes from the blog.
+It also gets you free brushes from the blog.
 Without a subscription, you can’t import these and use these brushes.
 However, if you still need a refund, for whatever reason, read on.

 Subscription refund policy